vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 of Kubera (called Mahārāja) with the upacāras from gandha, puspa &c.; at end of year gift of gold to brāhmaṇa; Vi.
 Dh.
 III.
 184. 1-3 q. by HV II.
 18-19 (but called

 Nandavrata).
-Dhanasankrānti-vrata-begin on a day of Saṅkranti; Saṅkranti
+Dhanasaṅkrānti-vrata-begin on a day of Saṅkranti; Saṅkranti

 vrata; one year; Sun as deity; every month a jar full of water with a gold piece inside to be donated with the words "May the Sun be pleased'; at end gift of golden lotus and a cow; the performer is endowed with health, wealth and

 long life for numerous lives; HV II.
 736-737 (from Skanda).
-Dhanārāptivrata-1) begin on 1st tithi after Śr. pūrnimā; for a
+Dhanārāptivrata-1) begin on 1st tithi after Śr. pūrṇimā; for a

 month; worship of Viṣṇu and Saṅkarṣapa with blue lotuses, ghee, naivedya of best food, fast for three days before Bh.
 Pūrṇimā; gift of cow at end of vrata; HV II.
 759 (from Vi.
 Dh.
 III.
 210 1-5); (2) worship of Vaisravana (Kubera) for a year; reward plentiful wealth; HV 155 (from Vi.
 Dh.);